CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 - Fix the ecliptic plane.
 - Find the "mean equator," the average equatorial plane over short timescales.
 So that would be nutation and polar motion.
-- Describe the locations of all modies in the sky in terms of these planes, and backsolve to the true coordinate, taking into account the theoretical nutation and polar motion.
+- Describe the locations of all modies in the sky in terms of these planes, and backsolve to the "apparent" coordinate, the coordinate that you would actually observe in the sky, taking into account the theoretical nutation and polar motion.

 These planes, the ecliptic and mean equator, do change, just not on human timescales.
 You want to enable ultra precise calculations, or to enable people to do calculations for the very distant past.
 So you associate these planes, and all of the measurements you make with them, relative to a moment in time.
 The current "epoch" in use is J2000, January 1 2000 at 12:00 noon TT.
 The next epoch will be J2050.